Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Learning to Identify Graphs

 where $\alpha, \beta > 0$ are tuning parameters such that $\alpha$ penalizes the possibility of isolated nodes and $\beta$ encourages graph sparsity.
 To solve \eqref{eq:opt1} efficiently and with global convergence guarantees, Saboksayr and Mateos \cite{Saboksayr_SPL_2021_AcceleratedGraphLearning} proposed a dual reformulation of \eqref{eq:opt1}.
 Since the graph is undirected, we define $\mathbf{w}= \mathsf{vech}(\mathbf{W})$ as the half-vectorization of $\mathbf{W}$.
 Let \mbox{$\mathbf{y}=\mathsf{vec}(\mathbf{Y})$} be the vectorization of $\mathbf{Y}$ and $\mathbb{I}$ be the indicator function such that $\mathbb{I}\{\mathbf{w} \geq 0\} = 0$ and $\infty$ otherwise, where the operation $\geq$ is applied element-wise.
 Finally, $\mathbf{S} \in \{0,1\}^{n \times \frac{n(n-1)}{2}}$ is the operator that satisfies $\mathbf{W}\mathbf{1}_n = \mathbf{S}\mathbf{w}$.
 This leads to the unconstrained optimization problem

-Eq.~\eqref{eq:opt2} can be solved by accelerated dual proximal gradient methods with guarantees of global convergence \cite{beck2014fast}.
+Eq.~\eqref{eq:opt2} can be solved by accelerated dual proximal gradient methods with guarantees of global convergence, proved by Beck and Teboulle \cite{beck2014fast} in the general case, and by Saboksayr and Mateos \cite{Saboksayr_SPL_2021_AcceleratedGraphLearning} in the specific case of Eq.~\eqref{eq:opt2}.
 In particular, we exploit the analytical expressions derived in \cite{Saboksayr_SPL_2021_AcceleratedGraphLearning}, summarized in Algorithm~\ref{al:smooth}.

 The algorithm iterates until convergence or a certain number of iterations $K \in \mathbb{N}$ is reached.
 The current iteration is denoted by $k$ and $\bm{\lambda}_k$ denotes the Lagrange multipliers of the dual optimization problem of Eq. \eqref{eq:opt2}.
-Algorithm~\ref{al:smooth} alternates between updates to the weights of the weighted adjacency matrix and to the Lagrange multipliers of the weight constraints.
+Algorithm~\ref{al:smooth} alternates between weighted adjacency matrix and Lagrange multipliers' updates.
 Once the algorithm terminates, the graph adjacency matrix is recovered from $\mathbf{w}_k$.
+Interestingly, the stability of the training process is not affected by the $\max$ operator in line 5 of Algorithm~\ref{al:smooth}.
+At the boundary $\frac{\mathbf{S}^{\top}\bm{\omega}_k - 2\mathbf{y}}{2\beta} = \mathbf{0}$, the gradient can be smooth by, e.g., using an approximated value like in Pytorch \cite{paszke2019pytorch}.

-Besides the global convergence, Algorithm \ref{al:smooth} is efficient to compute so, at each instant, sufficient iterations can be run to ensure convergence to the weighted adjacency matrix that best describes the node state trajectories defined over the Euclidean space.
+Besides the global convergence\cite{Saboksayr_SPL_2021_AcceleratedGraphLearning}, which implies robustness against initializations, Algorithm \ref{al:smooth} is efficient to compute so, at each instant, sufficient iterations can be run to ensure convergence to the weighted adjacency matrix that best describes the node state trajectories defined over the Euclidean space.

-Algorithm~\ref{al:smooth} presents two shortcomings in the context of the applications discussed in Section~\ref{sec:intro}.
-On the one hand, the nodes' states are typically multi-dimensional ($s>1$) in many applications, so the scalar assumption is quite restrictive.
-On the other hand, the cost function in Eq.~\eqref{eq:opt2} is taken with respect to the distance between state trajectories in Euclidean space, so the solution might not reflect the best topology given $\mathbf{X}(t)$ because the interactions may be determined by state proximity in a different space.
-The next section describes a learning-based solution to these challenges.